 You should ensure that you read this general privacy notice alongside any specific privacy notice we may issue to you, from time to time, in relation to your information.

 Your information will be held by either Hugh James or Hugh James Involegal LLP or both as joint controllers.
 We have appointed a dedicated Data Protection Officer (DPO) to ensure appropriate oversight of our data processing activities.
-The DPO is Emma Burns who is a partner of Hugh James.
-She can be contacted in the ways described below [link] and can provide any clarity that you may need about this privacy notice.
+The DPO is Mari Rosser who is a partner of Hugh James.
+She can be contacted via her profile on the Hugh James website and can provide any clarity that you may need about this privacy notice.

 Categories of Personal Information that we hold